Skip to main content

 The City of Tacoma’s Government Relations Office works to advance the interests of the City of Tacoma through advocacy and intergovernmental engagement with local, state, federal, and tribal governments.
 The Government Relations team has advocated on behalf of the interests of the City and represents the policy positions and priorities of the City Council, including on immigration-related issues at the Washington State Legislature.

-The following list of immigration-related bills has been compiled by the Government Relations team for the 2026 Washington State legislative session as of January 26, 2026.
+The following list of immigration-related bills has been compiled by the Government Relations team for the 2026 Washington State legislative session.
 It is provided as an informational resource for those interested in tracking immigration policy.
 Inclusion on this list does not indicate a position of support or opposition by the City.

 Bill # Short Description Sponsor Status**

-HB 2173 (SSB 5855) Concerning the use of face coverings by law enforcement officers.
+HB 2173 (SB 5855) Concerning the use of face coverings by law enforcement officers.
 The bill prohibits law enforcement officers from wearing facial coverings, while allowing limited exceptions for medical masks, undercover work and SWAT protective gear, and authorizing civil actions for violations.
+No longer in consideration – missed policy committee cutoff.
+Companion SB 5855 is still moving.

 Cortes House Community Safety Committee

-HB 2332 (SSB 6002) Concerning driver privacy protections.
-The bill establishes comprehensive limits on when agencies may use automated license plate reader (ALPR) systems, prescribes retention periods for ALPR data collected, and limits the sharing of ALPR data.
+HB 2332 (SB 6002) Concerning driver privacy protections.
+The bill establishes comprehensive limits on when agencies may use automated license plate reader (ALPR) systems, prescribes retention periods for ALRP data collected, and limits the sharing of ALPR data.
+No longer in consideration – missed policy committee cutoff.
+Companion SB 6002 is still moving.

 Stonier House Community Safety Committee